Alejandrina Germán on the PLD consultation: “We cannot add Luis de León’s votes to Margarita”

 This Monday de León gave up his presidential aspirations, through the consultation of the PLDto support the candidacy of Margarita Cedeño, arguing that “she embodies the values of Bosch.”

-“Margarita Cedeño’s work is planted throughout the country… Margarita, because of her social work, because of her roots, because of her status as a woman of state, embodies the unique values of Boschism,” she said.
+“Margarita Cedeño’s work is sown throughout the country… Margarita, for her social work, for her roots, for her status as a woman of Condition, embodies the singular values of boschismo”, he said.